 I evaluate on speaker presentation, argumentation, and not everything has a third point.

 Hello!
 My name is Maximus, call me Max for short please.

 I graduated from Sky View High School this year where I competed in Debate for 1.5 years doing PF.
-I now work as a Freelance Web Developer in Logan and will be going to University Of Utah next year majoring in Computer Science.
+I now work as a Freelance Web Developer in Logan and I'm a college student majoring in Computer Science.